Curcumin: A Powerful Ally for Exercise Performance and Muscle Recovery

 • More efficient energy production

-• Improved muscle strength and reduced muscle fatigue
+• Improved muscle function and reduced muscle fatigue

-📚 Study: Research in Metabolism Clinical and experimental shows that curcumin improves endurance by stimulating mitochondrial function and enhancing antioxidant capacity (Hamidie et al., 2015).
+📚 Study: Research in Metabolism Clinical and Experimental shows that curcumin improves endurance by stimulating mitochondrial function and enhancing antioxidant capacity (Hamidie et al., 2015).
+The study also noted improvements in performance metrics related to endurance exercise, suggesting that curcumin could help athletes maintain higher exercise intensity for longer periods.

 4. Lowers Muscle Damage Markers (CK and LDH)